aws-samples/machine-learning-pipelines-for-multimodal-health-data/README.md

 To train the ML model to predict patient survival status, we use the SageMaker built-in XGBoost estimator for binary classification.

 ### What Are the Outputs?
+The solution produces a machine learning model that predicts NSCLC patients' survival status (dead or alive) in a form of probability.
+Besides the model and prediction, we also generate reports to explain the model.
+The medical imaging pipeline produces 3D lung CT volumes and tumor segmentation for visualization purposes.

 ## Architecture Overview
 The solution architecture is illustrated below.
 We demonostrate the use of SageMaker Feature Store to store and manage multi-modal health data for machine learning training and inference purposes.